laurabrenskelle/mbon-docs/_docs/mbon-data-flow.md

 ## Sending to NCEI
 When planning on submitting data to NCEI, the data provider should coordinate submissions through the IOOS Office to identify which submission system should be used.
-This will also ensure that the appropriate resources are identified at NCEI and the IOOS Office is aware of requirements.
+This will ensure that the appropriate resources are identified at NCEI and the IOOS Office is aware of requirements.

+Ideally, the raw data should be archived at NCEI.
+Typically, this will be the dataset served through the [IOOS RA ERDDAP](#ra-erddap) and following the key principles laid out above.
+Archiving the dataset in its more raw form (vs the Darwin Core aligned form) ensures that no information is lost.
+This also ensures that data providers can always go back to the source data if issues arise.

+**Note:** NCEI and OBIS-USA are developing a pathway to archive the datasets from the OBIS-USA IPT.

 For more information about archiving data at NCEI, see [https://www.ncei.noaa.gov/archive](https://www.ncei.noaa.gov/archive).